 - Fresh ginger: Using freshly crushed or grated ginger as opposed to bottled ginger paste, in the masala chai will enhance the tea flavor.

-- Spice blend: For this recipe, I have used whole cloves spice and green cardamom pods.
-Alternatively, you could also go with store-bought masala tea powder or homemade masala chai spices.
+- Chai Spice Blend: For this recipe, I have used whole cloves spice and green cardamom pods.
+Alternatively, you could use my store chai spice.

 - Sugar: Using raw sugar in chai is optional.
-I make them both ways with and without sugar to suit my family's preference.
-Feel free to skip it if you prefer it that way.
+I make them both ways, with and without sugar, to suit my family's preference.

 If you are interested in learning more, check out this article: best vegan milk for tea that I found helpful about vegan milk options for chai recipe.